 Film programs at UArts offer a behind-the-camera experience unlike any other.
 You can choose to study film through a variety of creative avenues, including film and video, film production design, animation, and photo and film media.
 There are no limits to the career options you'll have as with a degree in film—our programs are designed to teach you how to reach your unique goal.
 Our graduates become directors, editors, cinematographers, art directors, and photographers, to name a few.
 If you're interested in filmmaking and all that is involved with it, look no further than studying at UArts.

-UArts will also open a 5,600-square-foot Center for Immersive Media by 2020, with studios dedicated to motion-capture and immersive technologies like augmented and virtual reality.
+UArts recently opened a 5,600-square-foot Center for Immersive Media, with studios dedicated to motion-capture and immersive technologies like augmented and virtual reality.

 Mike Attie is a 2013 Sundance Documentary Film Program Fellow and was named one of The Independent's “10 Filmmakers to Watch in 2014.”